Colposcopy - directed biopsy

 The colposcopy may be used to keep track of HPV, and to look for abnormal changes that can come back after treatment.

-Your doctor should be able to tell you about anything abnormal that was seen during a colposcopy.
+Your doctor should be able to tell you if anything abnormal was seen during this test.
 A smooth, pink surface of the cervix is normal.

-A specialist called a pathologist will examine the tissue sample from the cervical biopsy and will report to your doctor whether the cells appear normal or abnormal.
-Results of a biopsy most often take 1 - 2 weeks.
-If the biopsy results are normal, it means that no cancer or precancerous changes were seen in the cells.
+A specialist called a pathologist will examine the tissue sample from the cervical biopsy and send a report to your doctor.
+Biopsy results most often take 1 - 2 weeks.
+A normal result means there is no cancer and no abnormal changes were seen.

 - Abnormal patterns in the blood vessels